-(a) Estimated impairment of goodwill and assets with indefinite and finite lives
+(a) Estimated Impairment of Goodwill and Assets with Indefinite and Finite Lives

 In accordance with the accounting policy stated in Note 3(k), the Company annually tests whether goodwill and intangible assets with indefinite lives have incurred any impairment based on the recoverable value of a CGU.
-The recoverable value is determined using discounted future cash flow models or market-based valuation models.
+The recoverable value is determined using discounted future cash flow models, market-based valuation models or transaction-based valuation models.